zzzlift/Algorithm/ReadMe.md

 ## Algorithms
 This is a toy algorithm project.
-Let us first implement some of the main algorithms in the "Introduction to Algorithms" book.
-But I think this book should not be called an introduction because it is very complicated.
+Let us first implement some of the main algorithms in the "Introduction to Algorithms" book and "Data Structures and Algorithms with JavaScript" book.
+But I think the first book should not be called an introduction because it is very complicated.

 Content: Sort, LinkedList, Binary Search Tree, Graph, Stack, Queue, etc. Time complexity Games.